qlkaaron/Automatic-trash-classification-bins/README.md

 ### Yuwen Yao👨‍💻
-Responsible for the design and implementation of the electronic hardware components for the waste sorting bins.
+Responsible for the design and implementation of the mechanical hardware components for the waste sorting bins.

 1. Responsible for connecting to the Qt system to realize the monitoring of garbage classification results on the computer.
 2. Design and test power management systems to ensure proper functioning of all electronic components and optimize power usage.